AdobeDocs/experiences-by-you.en/help/analytics/administration/admin-tips/create-standardized-code-templates.md

 ---
 title: Create standardized code templates
-description: For a baseline implementation (i.e. what your company considers the must-have KPIs for all Adobe Analytics sites), your org should have a single implementation method where possible.
+description: For a baseline implementation (i.e. what your company considers the must-have KPIs for all [!DNL Adobe] [!DNL Analytics] sites), your org should have a single implementation method where possible.
-solution: Analytics
+solution: [!DNL Analytics]
-feature-set: Analytics
+feature-set: [!DNL Analytics]
 feature: Implementation Basics
 topic: Administration
 role: Admin